Soldy/anyserver/README.md

    I previously built several tools based on Node.js for this purpose, such as [statusBuffer](https://github.com/Soldy/statusBuffer), [predataBuffer](https://github.com/Soldy/preDataBuffer), and prodataBuffer.
  However, Node.js has changed significantly over time.
 Because of the lightweight nature of Node.js, the typescript, [the time](https://nodejs.org/en/blog/release) : code updates now take weeks to complete.
-Since the performance benefits of Node.js are no longer as [pronounced](https://peps.python.org/pep-0744/), , I've found Python to be a more logical choice.
+Since the performance benefits of Node.js are no longer a [thing](https://peps.python.org/pep-0744/).
- Python is preinstalled on most systems and offers various features that make it appealing for tool development, including support for writing [compressed files](https://docs.python.org/3.12/library/archiving.html), the [shelve](https://docs.python.org/3.12/library/shelve.html) and [dbm](https://docs.python.org/3.12/library/dbm.html) modules, and [SQLite](https://docs.python.org/3.12/library/sqlite3.html) ([I know know](https://nodejs.org/docs/latest/api/sqlite.html)).
+ Python is preinstalled on most systems and offers various features that make it appealing for tool development, including support for writing [compressed files](https://docs.python.org/3.12/library/archiving.html), the [shelve](https://docs.python.org/3.12/library/shelve.html), [dbm](https://docs.python.org/3.12/library/dbm.html), and [SQLite](https://docs.python.org/3.12/library/sqlite3.html) ([I know I know](https://nodejs.org/docs/latest/api/sqlite.html)).
 Additionally, the MITM proxy is written in Python.
-For these reasons, creating a new tool in Python seems like a much more sensible decision.
+For these reasons, creating a new tool in Python seems like a much more logical..